techidaily/site-facebook/source/_posts/break-the-cycle-how-to-stop-using-facebook-daily.md

 4. From**Account** , go to**Personal and account information** .
 5. Next, tap the**Access and Control** option.
 It covers everything from your Facebook memorialization settings to deactivation and deletion options.

 1. Select**Deactivation and Deletion** to choose between both.
-There is a difference between[deactivating and deleting your Facebook account](https://www.makeuseof.com/tag/deactivating-deleting-facebook-privacy/) .
+There is a difference between [deactivating and deleting your Facebook account](https://www.makeuseof.com/tag/deactivating-deleting-facebook-privacy/) .
 To take a temporary break, choose**Deactivate Account** .
 2. Tap**Continue to Account Deactivation** .
 3. Re-enter your Facebook password and press**Continue** .
 4. Facebook asks its users to pick a reason why they are leaving.
 Choose whatever fits best, or write a customized message.
 Tap**Continue** when you are done.